 In the last years Cermaq has performed trials of alternative fish nets that do not require copper based antifouling paint.
-Cermaq Canada has made trials of brass and metal alloy nets and is currently trialling multiple types of plastic netting including polyester and Kgrid, Chile has used EcoNets for farming and currently Norway has transitioned to using nets made of ultra-high-molecular-weight polyethylene plastic.
-The main goal is to reduce our impact on the environment, reduce handling of net exchange and prevent predator attacks through stronger net alternatives.
+Cermaq Canada has had successful evaluation of Kgrid nets, Chile has used EcoNets for farming, and currently Norway continues to transition to using nets made of ultra-high-molecular-weight polyethylene plastic.
+The main goals include reducing our impact on the environment, reducing handling of net exchange, and preventing predator attacks through stronger net alternatives.